Fuzzy Sooper Heroes: Publication history

 Inner City Games Designs originally published the prequel game, Fuzzy Heroes, in 1992.
 The following year, Inner City published Fuzzy Sooper Heroes, an 80-page perfect-bound softcover book designed by Christopher Clark, with illustrations by Jon Niccum.

 Reception

+Sean Holland reviewed Fuzzy Sooper Heroes in White Wolf #47 (Sept., 1994), rating it a 4 out of 5 and stated that "Anyone who's familiar with Fuzzy Heroes should be able to jump right in and have Sooper Heroes battling it out against evil Renegades."

 In the April 1995 edition of Dragon (Issue #216), Spike Jones believed that the chivalric code "has turned the Fuzzy Heroes game into a role-playing game.
 Thus, all of the use that could have been made of the original game to introduce children to the miniatures war gaming hobby, can now be turned towards introducing them to RPGs."
 Jones criticized the book for having even more dead-weight "filler" than the original Fuzzy Heroes book, but admitted "the remaining text was useful, and it added an entirely new dimension to the game."
 Jones concluded by giving the book an average rating of 3 out of 6, saying, "While not perfect, this is definitely a book to buy if you liked the Fuzzy Heroes game."